In business, it’s common to see and hear people use the terms ‘procurement’ and ‘purchasing’ interchangeably.

 Now, let’s get a little more specific with this last question.

-How to make the purchasing process smoother
+How to improve the business purchasing process

 It can be tough to know where to begin improving your purchasing.